Elephant and Castle

 Dickens Square Park

 Dickens Square Park has been identified as a priority for investment since 2004.
 There is a real need to refurbish this park to make it more accessible and address issues of significant anti-social behaviour.
 The project will enhance biodiversity and improve access to a green space that is of key importance to this area of the borough.
-New features will be introduced to encourage better use of the park and improved recreational facilities for residents of all ages, including families with children, and visitors.
+New features will be introduced to encourage better use of the park and improved recreational facilities for residents and visitors of all ages, including families with children.

 Previous consultation reports